uqmars/constitution/Constitution.md

 12.11 The president shall preside as chairperson at every meeting of the Executive Team, or if there is no president, or if at any meeting the president is not present within ten (10) minutes after the time appointed for holding the meeting, another T3 Officer shall be chosen to be chairperson or if none of the T3 are present at the meeting then the meeting shall lapse.

-12.12 If within half an hour from the time appointed for the commencement of a Executive Team meeting a quorum is not present, the meeting, if convened upon the requisition of members of the Executive Team, shall lapse.
+12.12 If within fifteen (15) minutes from the time appointed for the commencement of a Executive Team meeting a quorum is not present, the meeting, if convened upon the requisition of members of the Executive Team, shall lapse.

 12.13 In any other case it shall stand adjourned to the same day in the next week at the same time and place or to such other day and at such other time and place as the Executive Team may determine, and if at the adjourned meeting a quorum is not present within half an hour from the time appointed for the meeting, the meeting shall lapse.